What: Up to three Royal Australian Air Force (RAAF) C-130J Hercules transport aircraft fly in support of Army’s Exercise Hamel in South Australia.

 Where: Williamtown and surrounding airspace

-Noise reduction and the environment are vital considerations in the planning and conduct of military flying.
+Noise management and environment impact are vital considerations in the planning and conduct of military flying.

 Up to three US military MH-60 Black Hawk helicopters will fly in and around Perth, Western Australia, as part of joint training activity being conducted by the Australian and US Defence Forces in May and June 2016.